-- Definition of the purpose of compensation: The rules should clearly define that the sole purpose of compensation is to maintain incentives for participants to supply energy during an administered price period. - Eligibility to claim compensation: Participants should become eligible to claim compensation once the spot price has been capped by an administered price.
+- Definition of the purpose of compensation: The primary purpose of compensation is to encourage participants to supply energy during an administered price period - Eligibility to claim compensation: Participants should become eligible to claim compensation once the price has been capped by an administered price.
 They should remain eligible to claim until the end of the trading day.
 Participants may only claim compensation if they have incurred a net loss during this period.